jswessler/upwards/README.md

 Release Log:

+id148.1
+* Tile updating now only occurs on-screen (about a 10% FPS gain)
+- Different collision detection objects can now have different debug colors to differentiate them
+- Reduced amount of collision detection to reduce lag
+- Fixed several animation problems when idealFps is not set to 60
+- Diving while having 0 x-velocity now sends you in the direction you're facing (as opposed to always right)
++ Known issue - when collecting multiple dash crystals at once, double jump may be disabled until walljumping/collecting another dash crystal

 id147.1
 - Jump animations no longer bounce around a ton
 - Jump animations when facing left also bounce around less